Boldon James is first to market with a new offering providing classification to Microsoft SharePoint Online, a cornerstone of Office 365

 - Applies persistent metadata classification labels to drive other security and data management solutions

-- Shares a common classification user experience with all other Classifier products
+- Shares a common classification user experience with all other Classifier components

-- Employs unified administration alongside other Classifier products
+- Employs unified administration alongside other Classifier components

 Commenting on the launch, Martin Sugden, CEO at Boldon James, said “The launch of SharePoint Classifier 3.10 bolsters our position as the leading data classification solution provider.
 Our team continue to develop leading edge classification products to equip organisations to identify and control their sensitive data across the widest range of productivity applications, platforms and operating systems.”
 Sugden continues “Supported by our class-leading technology platform and coupled with best-of-breed technology partnerships in areas such as DLP, Data Discovery and Cloud Security, Boldon James continues to be the partner of choice in delivering innovative and specialist data classification solutions to provide our customers with competitive advantage”.